vpsx/cogwheel/README.md

 ## Prerequisites

+#### Register an InCommon Service Provider

 If you are going to use this for InCommon integration you will first need to register an InCommon Service Provider that you will use.

 - [InCommon Federation Manager](https://spaces.at.internet2.edu/display/federation/Federation+Manager)
 - [InCommon docs: Add a service provider](https://spaces.at.internet2.edu/display/federation/federation-manager-add-sp)

-Signing and encryption certificates and keys should be generated according to [these instructions](https://spaces.at.internet2.edu/display/federation/Key+Generation).
+Signing and encryption certificates and keys for the SP should be generated according to [these instructions](https://spaces.at.internet2.edu/display/federation/Key+Generation).
 You can use the same set for both signing and encryption.
 Save these in the top level directory with the following names: